 Unrelated business income taxes arise primarily from income generated from certain types of investments, such as particular kinds of leveraged real estate investments.
-If taxes are due, federal and state unrelated business income taxes payable are included in "Accounts payable and accrued liabilities" on the Statements of Financial Position.
-Conversely, if a refund is due, these accounts are included in "Other assets, net" on the Statements of Financial Position.
-For the years ended December 31, 2022 and 2021, unrelated business income tax balances were included in "Other assets, net."
+If taxes are due, federal and state unrelated business income taxes payable are included in accounts payable and accrued liabilities on the statements of financial position.
+Conversely, if a refund is due, these accounts are included in other assets, net on the statements of financial position.
+For the years ended December 31, 2023 and 2022, unrelated business income tax balances were included in other assets, net.
+As of December 31, 2023, College Futures estimated pre-tax unrelated business income of \$610.
 As of December 31, 2022, College Futures estimated pre-tax unrelated business income of \$1,016.
-As of December 31, 2021, College Futures realized pre-tax unrelated business income of \$4,397.